dustinpfister/blog_posts/_posts/lodash_round.md

 ## 1 - what to know before hand

-this is a post on the lodash method /_.round that can be used to round numbers in the same way as that of Math.round in native javaScript, but can also be used to round to a given precision as well.
+This is a post on the lodash method /_.round that can be used to round numbers in the same way as that of Math.round in native javaScript, but can also be used to round to a given precision as well.
 In this post I also expand into, and touch base on other relevant topics as well with respect to padding, and formating of numbers.
 This is not a getting started post on lodash, or javaScript in general and I assume you have at least a little background in these subjects.

 ## 2 - Some basic examples of _.round, and Math.round.